 Where an area has known high levels of organised crime, the Licensing Authority will consider carefully whether gambling premises are suitable to be located there and the need for conditions, such as the provision of Door Supervisors.

-• Ensuring that gambling is conducted in a fair and open way - ambling often means preventing them from taking part in, or being in close proximity to, gambling.
+Ensuring that gambling is conducted in a fair and open way -

 The Gambling Commission does not generally expect Licensing Authorities to be concerned with ensuring that gambling is conducted in a fair and open way.